LucasWinkler/gulp-boilerplate/README.md

 - Live reloading
 - Cache busting
-- SCSS: convert to css, sourcemaps, auto prefix and minifier
+- SCSS converted to css, auto prefixed and minified with sourcemaps)
-- Javascript: sourcemaps, concat, minifier and supports ES6
+- Javascript concatenated into a single file, minified with sourcemaps and supports ES6)
-- Images: minifier
+- Image minifying

 ## Getting Started